DigixGlobal/dao-contracts/README.md

 Feel free to join our [Discord channel](https://discord.gg/mBdKTjY), `dgdao-governance` room, to talk about DigixDAO governance.

 ## Auditing of DigixDAO contract codes
 [These](DIGIXDAO_ABSOLUTES.md) are the absolutes/invariants of DigixDAO contracts.
 If you can make any of these absolutes false, you have found a bug in our contracts.

+The contracts' functions have also been extensively commented on their purpose and expected behaviour.
+If those comments do not hold, it's highly likely that you have found a bug in our contracts.

-Feel free to do so and please contact us if you successfully find a bug.
+Feel free to try to break our contracts and please contact us if you successfully find a bug.

 ## Contributing
 We welcome pull requests from developers.
 We highly recommend interested developers to go through the [DigixDAO Governance Model](doc/GovernanceModel.pdf).

 ## Smart Contract Architecture
+Most of our contracts have been documented extensively in their codes.
+This is an overview of what each contract does:
 ##### Contract Resolver
 Most contracts implement the [Resolver Client](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ResolverClient.sol) contract, whose addresses are securely fetched from one [Contract Resolver](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ContractResolver.sol).